mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Buildings and vehicles can also be psionically shielded, but this is much more costly, increasing the cost by 10%.

-Te l e p o r t a t i o n S u i t ( T L 1 2 ) : Te l e p o r t a t i o n S u i t ( T L 1 2 ) : T h i s d e v i c e c a n b e i n t e g r a t e d i n t o a suit of armor or worn as a form-hugging body-suit.
+Te l e p o r t a t i o n S u it ( T L 1 2 ) : Te l e p o r t a t i o n S u it ( T L 1 2 ) : T h i s d e v i c e c a n b e i n t e g r a t e d i n t o a suit of armor or worn as a form-hugging body-suit.
 It rapidly cools or warms the body after a teleport, minimising the damage from sudden energy gains or losses.
 The suit costs Cr.
 50,000